+Checkpoint inhibitors are monoclonal antibody drugs that target specific pathways in the immune system.
+Monoclonal antibodies are large proteins with multiple parts.
+Therefore, they are challenging to manufacture an must be given in the vein (intravenously).
 Checkpoint inhibitors "take the brakes off" the immune system, allowing it to identify and destroy cancer cells.
-Currently in melanoma, there are a number of approved checkpoint inhibitors:
+Currently for melanoma, there are a number of checkpoint inhibitors available in Australia: